caburj/mext/README.md

 });
 ```

-When the above file is loaded together with the original file, instead of
+When the above file is loaded together with the `app.js` file, instead of
 logging the following:

 ```